 Taurus Constellation

 This constellation makes a “V” in the sky.
-The brightest star in Taurus is Alderbaran, which is the 14th brightest star in the sky.
+The brightest star in Taurus is Alderbaran, which is the 14th brightest star.
 It’s red and it’s the eye of Taurus, the bull.
 I think it’s just kind of neat.

 Pleides Constellation